 That’s all you need to know to work the mesh stitch!

 Here are the number of rows I did for each color if you want to follow the same pattern that I did:

 8 rows White

 Supplies: A small notebook (or a DVD case would work), Scissors, Yarn, Large Hook (optional)

 Wrap a piece of yarn around the notebook horizontally 10 times.
 Then cut the yarn in half.

-Take two pieces of yarn and fold them in half.
+Take the pieces of yarn and fold them in half.
 Insert the folded end into the chain space above the starting chain.
 You can either do this just with your fingers or with a large hook – whichever is easier for you.